Solar Panels Switzerland 2026: Costs, Subsidies & Payback

 For systems under 100 kWp.
 The subsidy combines a base amount plus a power-dependent bonus per kWp.
 Building-integrated installations (solar tiles, in-roof) receive a surcharge.

-- Integration bonus about CHF 250 extra per kWp for roof-integrated modules
+- Integration rate CHF 400 per kWp for building-integrated modules (instead of the on-roof rate)

 Exact rates change periodically.
 Check the current Pronovo calculator before signing a contract, or ask your installer for a binding subsidy estimate.